Zerophreak/Zerophreak/README.md

     📫 How to reach me by email only given when requested if you have something interesting to share
 <p>
 About Me:<br>
-Hello mij name is Raymon, a software developer from the Netherlands.
+Hello my name is Raymon, a software developer from the Netherlands.
 Trying to go the  self taught route where I can focus on software development on my own tempo
 Trying to focus on max 2 projects.
 <br>
 building my software developer portfolio. doing the self taught route looking into my options to do something outside the standard college/university route.
 Trying to see how far I can get as self Taught.